chumphrey-cmd/Quiz-Generator/readme.md

   * Ensure that the entire quiz header is pinned while we scroll down the MC Qs.
   * Have the "submit button" for each question take you to the next question, similar to exam like conditions.
   * Have the ability to specify two settings for the exam that you are going to take (e.g., A. Study Session and B. Exam Conditions)
-  * Implement an "Explain (✨)" icon to replace the current "Explain" button.
-  * Remove the Timer ON/OFF feature because the Resume/Pause/Reset features handle the timer functionality